Irish Recipes

 Pinch nutmeg

 Peel parsnips, quarter, and remove any woody core.
-Parboil for 15 minutes.
-Place in an ovenproof dish.
+Parboil for 15 minutes, then place in an ovenproof dish.
 Add stock and sprinkle with salt, pepper and nutmeg.
-Dot with butter and bake for 30 minutes on a low shelf in a moderate oven.
-(Generally parsnips are baked in the same oven as the main meat dish, whose cooking temperature governs that of the parsnips.)
+Dot with butter and bake on a low shelf until fork tender, about 30 minutes.

 Milk